-- 73. The Committee is concerned about: - (a) The insufficient human, technical and financial resources of focal points to fulfil their responsibilities and the limited involvement of organizations of persons with disabilities in the implementation of the Convention; - (b) The lack of mechanisms to monitor the implementation of the Convention at the Länder level.
+- (a) The insufficient human, technical and financial resources of focal points to fulfil their responsibilities and the limited involvement of organizations of persons with disabilities in the implementation of the Convention; - (b) The lack of mechanisms to monitor the implementation of the Convention at the Länder level.

-(a) Build the capacity of and equip focal points with sufficient powers and increased human, technical and financial resources to fulfil their responsibilities under article 33 of the Convention, and ensure the that persons with disabilities and their representative organizations are effectively involved in monitoring the implementation of the Convention;

-(b) Enact legislation establishing permanent independent monitoring mechanisms at the Länder level, in full compliance with the Paris Principles, and allocate human, technical and secure financial resources to support their mandates.
+- (a) Build the capacity of focal points and equip them with sufficient powers and increased human, technical and financial resources to fulfil their responsibilities under article 33 of the Convention, and ensure that persons with disabilities and their representative organizations are effectively involved in monitoring the implementation of the Convention; - (b) Enact legislation establishing permanent independent monitoring mechanisms at the Länder level, in full compliance with the principles relating to the status of national institutions for the promotion and protection of human rights (the Paris Principles), and allocate human, technical and secure financial resources to support their mandates.